 What are your fees for coaching?

-Fees are dependent on whether it’s One-On-One, Group or Remote Coaching, and sometimes on your location and the type of motorsport you’re involved in.
+Fees are dependent on whether it’s One-On-One, Group or Elite Coaching, and sometimes on your location and the type of motorsport you’re involved in.
 But here are the basics:

-One-on-One Coaching: $2000/day for the time I spend at the track.
-Basic preparation and post-coaching reports are included in that, as is my travel time.
+One-on-One Coaching: $2250/day for the time I spend at the track.
+Preparation (phone conversations, questionnaires, video/data review, pre-coaching plan) and post-coaching reports are all included in that, as is my travel time.
 What isn’t included are my travel expenses, which are charged without any markup.

 How are your fees structured?

 For coaching engagements that require me to travel (One-On-One and Group Coaching), fees are charged on a day rate, plus travel expenses.
 The day rate is only charged for the actual days at the track, coaching.
 Additional time that I spend, including the initial assessment, phone conversations, travel time to and from, and any written reports are covered under the at-track fees.
 In other words, you only pay for the days that I’m at the track coaching you, plus my actual travel expenses.

 We require 50% of the total coaching fee up front to confirm the date(s), and then the balance along with all expenses paid by invoice within 15 days after the event.
 Overseas coaching engagements require full payment prior to the travel.